Ritzlgrmft/ionic-logging-service/projects/ionic-logging-service/README.md

 ### localStorageAppender

-With `localStorageAppender`, you add an additional appender of type `AjaxAppender`, which stores log messages in the local storage.
+With `localStorageAppender`, you add an additional appender of type `LocalStorageAppender`, which stores log messages in the local storage.

 ### memoryAppender